 ICF International has carried out numerous facility-level GHG verifications and verifications of emission reduction projects.
 ICF has developed the necessary internal controls to ensure qualified and competent staffing uphold the principles of the relevant standard while quality control processes are utilized to assure data integrity is maintained and safeguarded.
 ICF's clients choose ICF for its strong brand, technical expertise, and rigorous methodological approach.

-For this verification, ICF has assembled a Verification Team consisting of experienced greenhouse gas verifiers and relevant technical experts.
+For this verification, ICF assembled a Verification Team consisting of experienced greenhouse gas verifiers and relevant technical experts.
+The roles of the Verification Team and Internal Peer Reviewer are provided below, followed by relevant bios.